 Nonetheless, if there are risks, then employers should consider the next steps to comply fully with the requirements of DSEAR.

-If the employer has a staff of five or more than five people, then the employer must record the major finding of the risk assessment.
+If the employer has a staff of five or more five people, then the employer must record the major finding of the risk assessment.

 2) Eliminating or minimising risks

 If the employer finds major risks, it is advisable to control the measures in a place to eliminate risks from dangerous substances or minimise them as far as is practicable.